BSides-Aarhus/Association/articles_of_association.md

 # §5 General Assembly
 The general assembly meeting is the supreme authority of the association and consists of the association members.
-The annual general assembly meeting is held once a year before the end of June month and facilitated by the Board.
+The annual general assembly meeting is held once a year before the end of December month and facilitated by the Board.

 The general assembly meeting must be facilitated electronically to the members with at least 3 weeks' notice